-- the preparation of the financial statements and for being satisfied that they give a true and fair view. - such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error. - assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Governors and the Accounting Officer either intend to liquidate the entity or to cease operations, or has no realistic alternative but to do so.
+• the preparation of the financial statements and for being satisfied that they give a true and fair view.

+- to fraud or error. - assessing the company's ability to continue as a going

 Auditor's responsibilities for the audit of the financial statements